+These basic tests can be started as soon as you visit a fertility doctor.
 It’s possible that following these tests, no further testing will be necessary.
-Pregnancy can be attempted during the diagnostic phase; for example, an IUI can be done in conjunction with a clomiphene challenge test and can be carried out in the same cycle as a hysterosalpingogram.
-These basic tests can be started as soon as you visit a fertility doctor.
+Pregnancy can be attempted during the diagnostic phase; for example, intrauterine insemination (IUI) can be done in conjunction with clomiphene and can be carried out in the same cycle as a hysterosalpingogram.

 Blood Tests to Measure Ovarian Reserve